grahamegrieve/lazarus-ide-tester/README.md

         RunIDETests
       end.

+* note that if the application is a console app (windows), then you can call RunIDETestsCmdLine instead
 * Press "load tests" in the test view, and then run your tests

 Note that you can make running the IDE tests to be one of the options for running your program: